bcgov/platform-developer-docs/request-quota-increase-for-openshift-project-set.md

 Before you ask for a quota increase, the Platform Services team wants you to monitor and collect metrics to show how much resource your application uses.
 For more information, see [Get Started with Sysdig Monitoring](https://developer.gov.bc.ca/OpenShift-User-Guide-to-Creating-and-Using-a-Sysdig-Team-for-Monitoring).
 The documentation has all you need to onboard onto Sysdig and use the default dashboards.
 If you have any issues onboarding to Sysdig, contact the Platform Services team on the applicable [RocketChat channel](https://chat.developer.gov.bc.ca/channel/devops-sysdig).

 ## Request a quota increase
+**Note**: Before you request a quota increase, make sure that your project is using its resources efficiently.
+The Platform Services team wants to be very confident your project needs more quota before they grant an increase.

 If you determine that your application needs a quota increase, you can have a product owner or technical lead on your project make the request on the **Project Edit** page on [Openshift 4 Project Registry](https://registry.developer.gov.bc.ca/public-landing).
 The Platform Services team must approve the request before it's processed.

 If you need more resources for CPU, RAM, or storage in any of the four namespaces (`dev`, `test`, `tool`, or `prod`), you must submit a standard quota increase request through the Project Registry.
 For more information on quotas, see [OpenShift project resource quotas](./openshift-project-resource-quotas.md).